garfix/nli-go/doc/manual/knowledge-engineer/syntax.md

  * a rule
  * a reference to a rule
  * list of terms
+ * json: any structure that is json serializable

 Integer numbers are stored as a string, but recognized as integer by the function IsNumber().